jorgearellano19/rutter-test/README.md

   - PostgreSQL
   - Prisma ORM

+  - The Shopify connection is on prisma/seed.ts file.
+There you can find how I handle the Pagination API requests.
+  - On src files you can find an express server divided on services, routes, middlewares and errors.

 ## How to Run for the first time
 - Make sure you have the environment variables in your .env file